simplertasks/aicommandscript/examples/AICS-master-template.md

 - After language selection: display [welcome_message]
 - Immediately prompt with [fruit_message]
 - Randomly pick one fruit from [fruits]
-- Remember the chosen fruit for this run and use its [emoji] and [user_fruit] in the prompt
 - After the user shares 2 facts: fact-check using AI knowledge
-- Comment briefly and correct inaccuracies in chosen language
 - Provide an [accuracy_rating]
 - Reply with [response_template]
 - AI determines typical [weight] of [user_fruit]